moonsoo-choi/moonsoo-choi.github.io/README.md

 MoonSoo Choi, Qi Fu, and Ward Whitt.
 12/2017. [“Using Simulation to Improve the Pace of Play.”](https://scholar.harvard.edu/files/moonsoo/files/GolfSim.pdf)
 International Journal of Golf Science: Human Kinetics Journal, 6, Pp. 85-117.

-In Preparation.
+- In progress works:

 Collaboration Dynamics and Re-Routing Decisions.

-In Preparation.
-“Making Terms and Conditions More Accessible”. (with Monika Westphal, Ryan W. Buell, and Anat Rafaeli).
+Making Terms and Conditions More Accessible. (with Monika Westphal, Ryan W. Buell, and Anat Rafaeli).

-In Preparation.
-“Design Considerations of Wait Time Transparency”. (with Ryan W. Buell)
+Design Considerations of Wait Time Transparency. (with Ryan W. Buell)

 ## Before PhD...